Mike Copeland: New businesses at West Bay; P.F. Chang sale; Baylor Club specials

 P.F.
 Chang’s Bistro, the popular Asian-themed chain building a restaurant at Waco’s Legends Crossing, may find itself on the market.

 Centerbridge Partners, the New York-based private equity firm that bought P.F.
-Chang's in 2012, reportedly has hired advisors to explore the idea.
+Chang’s in 2012, reportedly has hired advisers to explore the idea.

 “Given the positive performance of P.F.
 Chang’s Bistro, and having received multiple unsolicited indications of interest, this is an exciting time to explore a sale,” Steve Silver, a Centerbridge spokesman, said in a statement.